Plumber Resume Guide: North Carolina Edition (2026)

 • Problem-Solving - Diagnosing hidden leaks and drainage issues requires systematic analysis

-• Customer Service - Residential plumbers interact directly with homeowners daily
+• Customer Service - Residential plumbers interact directly with homeowners and property managers daily

 • Communication - Explaining repairs, providing estimates, coordinating with other trades

-• Physical Stamina - Working in crawl spaces, trenches, and confined areas
+• Physical Stamina - Working in crawl spaces, attics, and outdoor conditions

 • Time Management - Completing service calls efficiently while maintaining quality